Unraveling the mystery of Europe’s uneven covid surges

 In the future, however, the waves may be smaller — what Balloux dubs “wavelets.”
 Exactly how and where these will hit is hard to say, he adds, but “we’ve been through the worst now in most places.”

-Map by Atthar Mirza.
+Maps by Atthar Mirza.
 Photo editing by Chloe Coleman.

 About this story